SysKitTeam/docs-securitymanager/get-to-know-security-manager/overview-screen.md

 date: 04/12/2018
 ---

-The __Overview__ screen is the starting screen of the SysKit Security Manager and features a dashboard of collected metrics and important information from your environment.
+The __Overview__ screen is the starting screen of the SysKit Security Manager.
+It features a dashboard of collected metrics and important information from your environment.

 ## Live Overview
 Immediately upon connecting to a new tenant or an environment, Security Manager collects a number of important metrics and information regarding your Office 365 tenant or On-Prem environment and displays them in real time.
-Activities which are considered detrimental for environment health are highlighted in yellow, orange and red hues and are included in the final health score.
-To avoid long waiting and performance issues, information that is displayed with a camera icon is collected only when taking a snapshot.
+Activities which are considered detrimental to environment health are highlighted in yellow, orange and red and are included in the final health score.
+To avoid long waiting times and performance issues, information that is displayed with a camera icon is collected only when taking a snapshot.

 ## Snapshot Overview
-Upon taking a snapshot Security Manager collects all of the available dashboard values so you can track your tenant summary information and health through time, potentially discovering a growing issue in your environment activities.
+Upon taking a snapshot Security Manager collects all the available dashboard values.
+So you can track your tenant summary information and health through time, potentially discovering a growing issue in your environment activities.

 Environment health and potential issues are displayed via a score tile based on the size of your environment.
-Low score result means your environment is healthy and well-maintained.
+A low score means your environment is healthy and well-maintained.

 ## Analyze Results
 Every collected metric will display a tooltip with more information when hovered over.
-Furthermore, every metric can be clicked on and the application will jump straight into a more detailed report view of the selected information, where you can analyze the results and fix any potential issues by using Security Manager drill actions for live permission management.
+Furthermore, every metric can be clicked on and the application will jump straight into a more detailed report view of the selected information.
+Here you can analyze the results and fix any potential issues by using Security Manager drill actions for live permission management.

 ## Overview Tiles in Detail
-All of the metrics with information regarding the reports they drill to.
+This shows all the metrics, with added information about the reports they drill to.
 ### External Sharing
 * __External Users__ – A list of all external users in the tenant.
 * __Anonymous Access Links__ – List of content that has been shared with an anonymous guest link.